Andrea Berg: Public image and accolades

 From 2002 to 2007, Berg won the Goldene Stimmgabel every year, as well as the Amadeus Austrian Music Award for best schlager album in 2004 and 2005.
-She has also won several ECHOs between 2003 and 2011.
+She also won several ECHOs between 2003 and 2011.
 On 3 November 2008, she was awarded the Federal Cross of Merit by President of Germany Horst Köhler for her hospice work during a ceremony at the Bellevue Palace.
 On 15 June 2009, she was awarded the seal of her birth city of Krefeld for her social commitment.